docker/cli/docs/reference/commandline/builder_prune.md

 # NOTE: No pop up showed up to ask if you approve the removal of the build cache.
 Total reclaimed space: 0B
 ```
-This are what you need to know on how to use `builder prune` on your docker engine.
+[Garbage collection](commandline/garbagecollection_config.md) is done in the pruning process, its an ordered list of prune
+operations, click the link to know more and see how to configure garbage collection.
 <!---MARKER_GEN_END-->